nfinit/databook/os/vax-vms/011-intro.md

-This guide assumes your VAX has been freshly set up with VAX/VMS 5.5-2H4 similarly to our example system in the [installation guide](010-install.md), which is now cleanly set up to the point that it boots warning-free but lacks any kind ofessential application software, networking or further configuration.
+This guide assumes your VAX has been freshly set up with VAX/VMS 5.5-2H4 similarly to our example system in the [installation guide](010-install.md), which is now cleanly set up to the point that it boots warning-free but lacks any kind of essential application software, networking or further configuration.

 ### DCL: the VMS shell